code-423n4/2022-04-jpegd/README.md

 JPEG'd LP Farming.
 Users can stake their JPEG'd ecosystem LP tokens to get JPEG rewards.

+Known issue - due to how the `_withdrawReward` internal function behaves, in some circustances accrued user rewards are going to be stored in the `userRewards` mapping.
+This behaviour lets users see and claim the amount of rewards stored in the mapping from any pool, regardless of the amount staked.
+Users will still get the overall correct amount of rewards.

 Known errors in the natspec documentation for the newEpoch function - the new epoch's start block has to be greater than block.number, not the previous epoch's end block, and the function may be called during an epoch.

 #### yVaultLPFarming.sol (193 sloc)